Gross domestic product

 Labour market

-The annual decrease in average paid employment in the enterprise sector was similar to the one recorded in January 2025 and slightly higher than in the consecutive months of 2024.
-In the register rolls of the unemployed, fewer persons were recorded than a year ago, and fewer persons were removed from the register as well.
-The registered unemployment rate at the end of February 2025 remained at the level observed in the previous month and in corresponding period of the previous year.
+The annual decrease of average paid employment in the enterprise sector was slightly smaller than in previous months of 2025.
+In the register rolls of the unemployed, fewer persons were recorded than a year ago, fewer persons were removed from the register as well.
+The registered unemployment rate at the end of April 2025 was slightly lower than in the previous month and insignificantly higher than a year before.

 Average monthly gross retirement and other pensions